MMazoni/giropops-senha-linuxtips/README.md

 Install [cosign](https://docs.sigstore.dev/system_config/installation).
 Then, we can give the command to verify the signature:

     cosign verify --key=dockerfile/cosign.pub mmazoni/linuxtips-giropops-senhas:3.0

+## Kube-linter

+Kube-linter is configured (GitHub Actions) to run when merging/pushing to `main` branch.
+You can run locally too, if you want:

+    kube-linter lint manifests/ --config .kube-linter.yml

 ## Local Hosts configuration